“A Triumph of Dedication: Eradicating Polio in Malawi”

 Innovation in Emergency Response

 In the fight against polio, innovation played a pivotal role.
 Increased supervision at the district level improved campaign efficiency was done with the use of real- time and geo mapped electronic monitoring system to ensure accountability, visibility and effective use of data to inform decision making with support from WHO.
-UNICEF provided support for the use of drones to deliver vaccines to distant areas, bridging geographical gaps.
+UNICEF provided support for the use of drones to deliver vaccines to distant areas, bridging geographical gaps and Gavi, the Vaccine People for the provision of the polio vaccine.

 The World Health Organisation piloted the use of Mobile money digital payment systems for the reimbursement for activity funds for health workers.
 The use of this platform of mobile money ensured timely payments to health workers, reducing missed transactions, ensuring health workers motivation and satisfaction.